 A while back, I bought the wrong shampoo for my keratin treated hair.

-- Dryness: My scalp became dry
+- Dryness: My scalp felt dry with some sticky patches

 - Styling nightmare: Couldn’t get my hair right